 \subsection{Angular correlation function measurements}

 The angular correlations are measured using CUTE \citep{2012arXiv1210.1833A}, which computes the ACF following the Landay-Szalay estimator (\citet{1993ApJ...412...64L}),

-where $DD(\theta)$, $DR(\theta)$ and $RR(\theta)$ are the number counts of pairs of galaxies for the data-data, data-random, and random-random catalogs, respectively.
-To obtain the random-random pairs, we create random catalogs with 20 times more objects than the simulation sample that follow the angular mask of the simulations for \goliat and ICE-COLA mocks.
+where $DD(\theta)$, $DR(\theta)$ and $RR(\theta)$ are the number counts of pairs of galaxies for the data-data, data-random, and random-random catalogues, respectively.
+To obtain the random-random pairs, we create random catalogues with 20 times more objects than the simulation sample that follow the angular mask of the simulations for \goliat and ICE-COLA mocks.
 The random-random pairs are obtained as an output from CUTE.

 As mentioned in subsection \ref{ssec:ic_correction}, one of the key elements in the integral constraint correction is the random-random pairs that account for the survey volume.
 Because of this, we need to compute at least one $RR(\theta)$ correlation for both \goliat and ICE-COLA going up to the maximum angular separation allowed for each survey mask.
 That is 22 degrees for the \goliat simulations and 88 degrees for ICE-COLA simulations.